 Any adverse event to these SFIs must, on discovery, be reported immediately to the Director of Finance, Corporate Governance and Legal Services who will discuss the matter with the Chief Executive and/or Director to determine the proper action to be taken.
 The views of internal audit and/or Counter Fraud Services may also be taken depending on circumstances.
-Adverse events will be reported to the Finance, Procurement and Performance Committee in line with appendix IV and the SFI reporting framework to be issued to FPPC.
+Adverse events will be reported to the Finance, Procurement and Performance Committee in line with appendix IV and the SFI reporting framework.